widgetti/solara/solara/website/pages/documentation/advanced/content/20-understanding/50-solara-server.md

 ---
 title: Understanding the way Solara server works
-description: The solara server enables running ipywidgets based applications as standalone dashboards and apps, allowing multiple "Virtual kernels" to share the same process for better performance and scalability.
+description: Solara server enables running ipywidgets-based applications as standalone dashboards and apps, allowing multiple "Virtual kernels" to share the same process for better performance and scalability.
 ---
 # Solara server